n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.txt

 docker image build -t sixdegreesuk/ubuntu-test:my-name-here .

 # run the local image in a container hosted in a Linux VM hosted on your laptop

-docker container run --name ubuntu-container --rm -i -t sixdegreesuk/ubuntu-test:my-name-here
+docker container run --env NAME=my-name-here --name ubuntu-container --rm -i -t sixdegreesuk/ubuntu-test:my-name-here

 # have a look at the Dockerfile on LHS and try and understand what it is doing